odinphillips/HelloWorld_SDL3/README.md

 # HelloWorld_SDL3

-Quickstart for using the SDL3 library.
+Quickstart for using the SDL3 library on Windows (msys).

 https://github.com/libsdl-org/SDL